babylonchain/docs-private/docs/developer-guides/modules/epoching.md

 ## Summary

-The epoching module is responsible for reducing and parameterising the frequency of updating the validator set in Babylon.
+The epoching module is responsible for reducing and parameterizing the frequency of updating the validator set in Babylon.
 The Babylon blockchain is divided into epochs, and each epoch contains a fixed number of consecutive blocks.
 All staking-related messages (creating validator, delegating, undelegating, and redelegating) are enqueued to the message queue of the current epoch.
 At the end of each epoch, the epoching module will execute all staking-related messages, then update the validator set w.r.t. the voting power distribution of validators.